 About the OFVGA

-The Ontario Fruit and Vegetable Growers’ Association (OFVGA) was established in 1859, which makes it one of Ontario and Canada’s oldest farm commodity organizations.
+The Ontario Fruit and Vegetable Growers’ Association (OFVGA) was established in 1859, which makes it one of Ontario and Canada’s oldest agriculture organizations.

-As the voice of Ontario’s fruit, vegetable and greenhouse farmers, the OFVGA is a nationally recognized not-for-profit association that advocates on behalf of Ontario fruit and vegetable farmers and the edible horticulture industry, and represents its members provincially, nationally, and internationally.
+As the voice of Ontario’s fruit and vegetable farmers, the OFVGA is a nationally recognized not-for-profit association that advocates on behalf of Ontario fruit and vegetable farmers and the edible horticulture industry, and represents its members provincially, nationally, and internationally.

-The sector supports 30,000 farm-based, non-family jobs in Ontario, as well as a further 8,700 jobs specific to horticulture and specialty crops.
-Over 125 different fruit and vegetable crops are grown in Ontario with an estimated annual farm gate value of $1.6 billion (2013).
+The sector is comprised of over 3,500 family farms, which support over 30,000 farm-based, non-family jobs in Ontario.
+Over 125 different fruit and vegetable crops are grown in Ontario with an estimated annual farm gate value of $2.6 billion (2020).

 Advocate on behalf of fruit and vegetable farmers of Ontario in partnership with our member associations.

 OFVGA’s members are the following provincial organizations that collectively represent Ontario’s fruit and vegetable farmers: